-Feedback from the Limited Update to the Case Studies shows that the delay to the effective date of IFRS 17 to 1 January 2023 results in higher one-off implementation costs for preparers.
+Feedback from the Limited Update to the 2018 Case Studies shows that the delay to the effective date of IFRS 17 to 1 January 2023 results in higher one-off implementation costs for preparers.
 However, the delay is also helping preparers to adjust their project approaches to the operational difficulties of the Covid-19 crisis.
 EFRAG understands from preparers that they may choose to avoid these costs by revisiting solution designs or may make more use of internal (cheaper) resources.
-Furthermore, according to the Limited Update to the Case Studies and other feedback from insurance associations, most of the participants did not intend to early apply IFRS 17, whereas a small minority wanted to have this possibility.
+Furthermore, according to the Limited Update to the 2018 Case Studies and other feedback from insurance associations, most of the participants did not intend to early apply IFRS 17, whereas a small minority wanted to have this possibility.
 EFRAG is not aware of any European insurer having taken a firm commitment to early apply the Standard.
 Finally, EFRAG notes that IFRS 17 requires a presentation of restated comparative information when applying the Standard for the first time.
-However, IFRS 9 does not have similar requirements for financial assets and liabilities (Appendix III paragraphs and 609 to 613).
+However, IFRS 9 does not have similar requirements for financial assets and liabilities (Appendix III paragraphs 629 to 633).

-Requirement to apply annual cohorts to intergenerationally-mutualised and cash flow matched contracts
+Requirement to apply annual cohorts to intergenerationally-mutualised and cashflow matched contracts

-A description of the positive and negative aspects of applying annual cohorts to intergenerationally-mutualised and cash flow matched contracts is reported under the section Appendix III within Annex 1 to assess specific requests in the motion of the European Parliament, i.e. for the following points:
+Content relating to the requirement to apply annual cohorts to intergenerationallymutualised and cash-flow matched contracts is reported under the section Appendix III within Annex 1 to assess specific requests in the motion of the European Parliament, i.e. for the following points:

-- Concerns relating to the level of aggregation including how business is run; Concerns relating to level of aggregation and effect of disaggregation of portfolio on profitability criteria and annual cohorts; Diversity in business models vis-à-vis their major competitors outside Europe; specificities of the insurance sector, different accounting methods reflecting properly the different business models (paragraphs 1 to 10); - Impact on the range of insurance products, the design and pricing, the demand for various products, economic aspects and where relevant environmental and social aspects.
-To check that all core features does not distort the social guarantees offered (paragraphs 16 to 23); - Does not endanger financial stability; impact of new standards on financial stability and long-term investment in the EU; pro-cyclical effects and/or higher volatility (paragraphs 21 to 31); - Whether the complexity of the Standard is justified in terms of costs of application, in particular as regards to the subdivision of products into subgroups (onerous, non-onerous and the remaining contracts) and annual cohorts; Level of aggregation striking the right balance between usefulness and the complexity and costs (paragraphs 32 to 40).
+- Concerns relating to the level of aggregation including how business is run; Concerns relating to level of aggregation and effect of disaggregation of portfolio on profitability criteria and annual cohorts; Diversity in business models vis-à-vis their major competitors outside Europe; specificities of the insurance sector, different accounting methods reflecting properly the different business models (paragraphs 1 to 12); - Impact on the range of insurance products, the design and pricing, the demand for various products, economic aspects and where relevant environmental and social aspects.
+To check that all core features does not distort the social guarantees offered (paragraphs 24 to 34); - Does not endanger financial stability; impact of new standards on financial stability and long-term investment in the EU; pro-cyclical effects and/or higher volatility (paragraphs 13 to 23); - Whether the complexity of the Standard is justified in terms of costs of application, in particular as regards to the subdivision of products into subgroups (onerous, non-onerous and the remaining contracts) and annual cohorts; Level of aggregation striking the right balance between usefulness and the complexity and costs (paragraphs 35 to 44).